What Does a Software Developer Do? And Is It Still a Good Career?

 What Software Developers Do

 Software developers create and maintain software applications or systems.
-They come up with the architecture, write and test the code, and debug it until everything is working as it should.
+They come up with the architecture, write and test the code, and debug it until everything works as it should.
 But naturally, there's more to it.

 These professionals often work in cross-functional teams, requiring varying levels of collaboration on a day-to-day basis.
 Developers work with other junior or senior developers, of course, as well as project managers, design, marketing and sales professionals, and senior executives.

-They must understand product requirements and customer challenges to develop solutions.
-Along the way, developers must document their work and iterate their code to integrate new features, improve performance, and ensure compatibility with other systems.
+To develop solutions, developers must understand product requirements and customer challenges.
+Along the way, they must also document their work and iterate their code to integrate new features, improve performance, and ensure compatibility with other systems.

 Certainly, there's nuance to every job, and as software developers specialize in technologies, languages, frameworks, industries, and so on, the responsibilities will vary.
 But here are common duties you'd face on the job as a software developer: